Akhil-Sharma30/Akhil-Sharma30/README.md

 -👩‍💻 I'm currently Learning everything 🤣 <br>
 -🤼 I'm looking to collaborate with other experts in the Different domains <br>
 -🥅 2022 Goals: Contribute more to open Source Projects <br>
--⚡ Fun Facts: I love to being an Artist, Sports person <br>
+-⚡ Fun Facts: I love to being an Artist and Sports person <br>

 ### Connect With Me: